shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

     Use the up and down arrow keys to look at more logs.
 You'll notice, with a exception of a rare few, the logs are now parsed.
 (The logs that are exceptions would be interesting to explore to understand why they are not parsed.)

-Now that attributes are being parsed from the logs, lets start using other processors like remappers and parsers to further enrich the logs.
+Now that attributes are being parsed from the logs, let's start using other processors like remappers and parsers to further enrich the logs.